Vehicle condition eligibility under SEVS

 - the boot floor has been significantly straightened or replaced

 - inner guards have been significantly straightened or replaced

 - there are any clamp marks, indicating the chassis has been on a jig and straightened in the past

 - window pillars or side sills were bent, deformed or replaced

 Likewise rust to the underbody or structural parts is not acceptable under SEVS, and at J-Spec we hate rust so this is something we always are wary of.
-Surface rust which is not structural, or surface rust to exhausts, suspension arms or other bolt-on underbody parts is acceptable as long as it is surface rust only, and no deeper.
+Surface rust which is not structural, or surface rust to exhausts, suspension arms or other bolt-on underbody parts is acceptable as long as it is surface rust only.

 In our experience in fact we are far more cautious and picky than the Registered Automotive Workshops who make the call on if a car is ok or not, and we will often turn down a car that a workshop later says upon seeing photos or a description that they would have been ok with.
 We believe that a bit of extra caution is far, far wiser than the alternative.